kapistelijaJami/UILibrary/README.md

         //The text will be wrapped so that it fits inside this area.
 It's also placed relative to the orange box.
         //Default ReferenceType is INSIDE, and it's aligned top left with a margin of 5 to both directions.
         //It will fit inside the orange box, but will overflow from below if there are too many characters,
-        //unless you use setOverflow(false) -method to disable overflow, which won't render
+        //unless you use setOverflow(false) -method to disable overflow, which won't render the rest
-        //the rest that are outside of the bounds.
+        //that are outside of the bounds.
         StringArrangement orangeBoxText = new StringArrangement("Text inside orange, that splits to multiple lines.", orangeBox.getSize(), Color.BLACK);
         orangeBoxText.setFontSize(15);
         orangeBoxText.arrange().setReference(orangeBox).align(TOP, LEFT).setMargin(5, 5);